Hyperfoil/Horreum/docs/site/content/en/docs/Integrations/elasticsearch/index.md

    1. Select `Elasticsearch` from the `Datastore Type` dropdown
    2. Provide a `Name` for the Datastore
    3. Enter the `URL` for the Elasticsearch instance
+   4. Select `api-key` from `Authentication Type` from dropdown
-   4. Enter the `API Key` for the Elasticsearch instance, generated in step 1
+   5. Enter the `API Key` for the Elasticsearch instance, generated in step 1
-   5. Click `Save`
+   6. Click `Save`

 ## Test Configuration